 The Hospitality Center, where CMS is housed, is a welcoming community center.
-It is not just about having a home for those who have traveled far to work on the fields of Western Colorado.
-It is also about welcoming you to be a part of a community that is filled with sweats of hard work, aroma of ethnic food and culture, and the joy of giving and sharing.
+It is a resource center and an oasis for those who have traveled far to work in the fields and orchards of Western Colorado.
 Please join us in celebrating the spirit of this great work.
 Thank you!

-To contact us, please send a message through our website, email at email@example.com or call and leave a message at 970-464-5226.
+To contact us, please send a message through our website, email us at firstname.lastname@example.org or call us at 970-464-5226.

 TAMALES UPDATE: We have a good supply of pork, chicken and vegetarian tamales.
 We sell them frozen, by the dozen.
 You may pick them up from us in Palisade (please call first: 970-464-5226) or pick them up in Grand Junction after paying in advance by mail or via this website.
 In Palisade, we can accept cash or check, but not credit or debit cards.

 All tamales are $15 per dozen.
 Sorry, we aren't able to "mix and match."
 Proceeds from tamales sales benefit the work of CMS!

 Please visit the Helping Hands Kitchen page, under the "Support Us" tab, for more information about our frozen tamales sold by the dozen and to order now.

 The "Celebrate the Hands that Harvest---Las Manos Que Cosechan" annual benefit concert for Child & Migrant Services on Saturday, July 12 was a tremendous success!
 We at CMS extend a heartfelt Thank You to everyone who came out to support the important work of this organization, as well as the many local businesses who sponsored this event.